What is the goal

 Request a quotation:

-For a confidential benefit and cost quotation please e mail the fund’s consultant Megan Webber at email@example.com.
+For a confidential benefit and cost quotation please e mail the fund’s at firstname.lastname@example.org.
 The quotation will be sent to you via e mail.
-Alternatively please complete the form below and Megan will make contact with you.
+Alternatively please complete the form below and we will make contact with you.